 While Britain remains a member of the European Union and signed up the Common Fisheries Policy there is limited ability to change the current situation.
 However, in a historic referendum on 23rd June 2016 the people of Britain voted by a margin of 52% to 48% to leave the European Union.
-At the time of writing [September 2016] it is unclear how this will change Britain’s ability to control its own territorial waters and fisheries, but pro-Brexit campaign groups believe that Britain now has the change to reform UK fisheries to be more productive and sustainable and remove many of the destructive practices of the Common Fisheries Policy (7).
+At the time of writing it is unclear how this will change Britain’s ability to control its own territorial waters and fisheries, but pro-Brexit campaign groups believe that Britain now has the change to reform UK fisheries to be more productive and sustainable and remove many of the destructive practices of the Common Fisheries Policy (7).
 If this is the case then preventing destructive fishing and stopping super trawlers such as Cornelis Vrolijk from operating in UK waters will surely be a priority, although issues with the ownership of the quota to catch fish may still remain a problem (8).
 Indeed, the BBC has reported that the Dutch fishing industry is highly reliant on fishing in British waters and its ownership of British quotas, with spokesmen for Dutch fishermen explaining that they are extremely worried over the impact which losing access to British waters would have on their entire industry (9).

 In late summer 2016 it was also announced that the Cornelis Vrolijk fishing company had agreed to collaborate with Greenpeace over fishing more sustainably.
 The agreement would see the Cornelis Vrolijk fishing company refraining from fishing in as yet unfished arctic waters and work to fish more sustainably in African waters (10).
 It remains to be see how this will work in practice and if it will limit Cornelis Vrolijk catches in European waters.

 - EU Lets One Dutch Ship Net A QUARTER of England’s Fishing Quota, The Daily Mail, 5/11/2014